PierreAlbertPro/mytexlive/README.md

 # Installation
+To start using this class, it needs to be installed and [built](https://github.com/PierreAlbertPro/mytexlive/tree/UoE##Building-the-packages).

-There is 2 ways of installing the packages.
+There is 2 ways to install the packages: with `initexmf` or with `texmf`.

 ## Installation with `initexmf`
-You might clone the repository anywhere you want and use the following command.
+You may clone the repository anywhere you want and use the following command.

 ```